Identifying where Metered Dose Inhalers (MDIs) fall down and how an holistic solution with Smart-Tech integration could pick them back up.

 How smart tech could help

-Trusting the user to memorise the steps for correct usage is bit of a large ask, so is relying on them to carry notes with them on the off chance they will require medication.
+Trusting the user to memorise the steps for correct usage is a little bit of a large ask, so is relying on them to carry notes with them on the off chance they will requiring medication.
 So a mobile application that communicates the steps for administration suddenly makes a lot of sense.

 With there being no denial that breathing underlies the deep-rooted issues that MDIs carry, this would be a sensible issue to tackle.
 Visual breathing techniques could be used to remove the reliance on the user, and improve overall efficiency.